nathan-vm/curiosity-rover/README.md

 ## How to run this project ?

-First of all, you need install the dependencies, for this prefere use [Yarn](https://classic.yarnpkg.com/en/docs/install), because this repository use [yarn workspace](https://classic.yarnpkg.com/lang/en/docs/workspaces/), but if prefere use NPM, [use this guide](/###using NPM)
+First of all, you need install the dependencies, for this prefere use [Yarn](https://classic.yarnpkg.com/en/docs/install), because this repository use [yarn workspace](https://classic.yarnpkg.com/lang/en/docs/workspaces/), but if prefere use NPM, [use this guide](#using-npm-to-install-and-run)

-### install dependencies
+### Install dependencies

 On root folder, run: